grubeben/194.077-Applied-Deep-Learning/README.md

 *planned:* 10h

-While I have written simple scripts that implement Q-learning and DQ-learning agents for applications like "Cart-Pole" and "Frozen Lake" (openai-gym), I have not come into contact with policy-based methods very intensively.
+While I have some experience with Q-learning and DQ-learning agents for applications like "Cart-Pole", "Frozen Lake" (openai-gym) and control tasks represented in a "Matlab Simulink" environmet, I have not implemented  policy-based methods.
-Sutton& Barto (2nd edition)[^1] has given me a theoretical idea about how these methods work and relate to the value-based ones, however I haven't fully understood the approach, specific methods and when their application is supposed to be favorable.
+Sutton& Barto (2nd edition)[^1] has given me a theoretical idea about how these methods work and relate to the value-based ones, however I haven't understood the method in depth when it's application is favorable.
+I will compose a little introduction to policy-based methods to document the underlying theory [here](#foundations)

 </details>